Are you planning a trip to Washington, DC? Be sure to check out these incredible foods you do not want to miss in Washington, DC.

 I’m not sure it’s fair to call beef bourguignon a simple “stew”.
 Especially not the beef bourguignon at Le Diplomate.

 Savory, tender, exceptional.
-You cannot go wrong with this dish.
+You can’t go wrong with this dish.

 2. Heavenly cupcake